MOMA: Masked Orthogonal Matrix Alignment for Zero-Additional-Parameter Model Merging: Introduction

 \section{Introduction}

-Fine-tuning a pre-trained model (PLM) on downstream tasks to obtain a task-specific fine-tuned model is a common practice nowadays~\cite{devlin2018bert}.
-Building on this training paradigm, real-world applications increasingly aim to leverage a single model that can be fine-tuned across multiple tasks, thus enabling it to address all tasks simultaneously~\cite{zhang2021survey}.
-This is known as multi-task learning (MTL), which generally aggregates all task data for joint training.
-However, MTL not only requires the full amount of task data, which raises data privacy concerns, but also involves a fully fine-tuning process, leading to high training costs and poor scalability~\cite{pmlr-v235-yang24t}.
-Therefore, researchers are actively exploring model merging as an alternative~\cite{izmailov2018averaging_weights,jin2022dataless_regmean,ilharco2022editing_task_arithmetic,yangadamerging,Survery_ModelMerging_2024}.

-Model merging aims to directly combine multiple homologous fine-tuned task-specific models in the parameter space, without requiring the full dataset and the fine-tuning process, to obtain a merged model capable of solving multiple tasks simultaneously~\cite{yadav2024ties}.
-Several studies have investigated model merging in areas such as continual learning~\cite{marczak2024magmax}, information retrieval~\cite{li2024improving}, and classification~\cite{yu2024language_dare}.
-Interestingly, we find that compared to other tasks, model merging brings fewer benefits in classification tasks.
+Model merging aims to directly combine multiple homologous fine-tuned models in the parameter space, bypassing the need for raw training data or retraining, to synthesize a unified model capable of solving multiple tasks~\cite{izmailov2018averaging_weights,jin2022dataless_regmean,ilharco2022editing_task_arithmetic,yangadamerging,yadav2024ties}.
+While model merging has shown success in many areas such as continual learning~\cite{marczak2024magmax,tang2025merging} and information retrieval~\cite{li2024improving,braga2025investigating}, we observe that it often yields suboptimal results in classification tasks.

-We argue that this is because classification tasks typically require a classifier (e.g., the final layer of a neural network) for evaluation.
-However, since the classifier's weight dimensions vary across tasks (due to different numbers of classes), classifiers cannot be merged directly.
-As a result, evaluation of the merged model depends on the fine-tuned classifier, {\bf causing a misalignment between the merging output and the classifier, which ultimately leads to suboptimal performance in classification tasks}.

-To support our argument, we visualize the merging outputs of three representative methods on text classification datasets using T-SNE~\cite{van2008visualizing}, as shown in Figure~\ref{fig:Visualization}.
-From the figure, we observe two key phenomena:

-(1) \textbf{Representation bias between merging and fine-tuned models.} The overall red and blue clusters are non-overlapping, indicating that merging outputs and fine-tuned model outputs exhibit a bias in the latent space.
-This phenomenon is consistent with the observations in \citet{pmlr-v235-yang24t}.